fusioncharts/dev_centre_docs/getting-started/plain-javascript/setting-data-source-using-url.md

 // Include the core fusioncharts file from core  - import FusionCharts from 'fusioncharts/core';

-// Include the chart from viz folder, e.g., import ChartType from fusioncharts/viz/[ChartType] import Column2D from 'fusioncharts/viz/column2d';
+// Include the chart from viz folder
+// E.g. - import ChartType from fusioncharts/viz/[ChartType]
+import Column2D from 'fusioncharts/viz/column2d';

 // Include the fusion theme
-import FusionTheme from 'fusioncharts/themes/es/fusioncharts.theme.fusion'
+/import FusionTheme from 'fusioncharts/themes/es/fusioncharts.theme.fusion'

 // Add the chart and theme as dependency
 // E.g. FusionCharts.addDep(ChartType)